 Feeling at home from day one

 ‘We didn’t want to stress about the practicalities of moving on top of everything else that needed doing’ says Catherine.
 ‘We had enough on our hands moving the cat and the dog and us!
 ‘We looked for a removals company that had great testimonials and lots of experience.
-We chose Clickmoves.com because post Brexit, there’s a lot more form filling to do and we didn’t want to have anything go wrong and it was clear they had the relevant experience.
+We chose a company that could help with the paperwork because post Brexit, there’s a lot more form filling to do and we didn’t want to have anything go wrong and it was clear they had the relevant experience.

-Plus we were really happy with the cost.
-We used the “road-train” service that clickmoves offer which meant we shared with other consignments and that kept the cost down.
-They helped with the paperwork and the inventory that’s needed.
+We used a “road-train” service which meant we shared with other consignments and that kept the cost down.
+The company helped with the paperwork and the inventory that’s needed.
 Everything had to be logged, from books to cutlery.
 We’ve heard other people moving here have problems with deliveries, things not arriving when they should or lorries being turned back for having the wrong paperwork, and we didn’t want that.
 We wanted our experience to start on a positive note.

 How have you found it living in France?